 In fact, brand outlets-local, as well as multinational-can, be seen concealed behind the trees.

-Eat delicious food in cafés and restaurants like Bad Farmers and C27, buy all kinds of products from Lotte Elcube, before enjoying a quiet evening in their café on the rooftop – there are just so many things to do in Gangnam!
+Eat delicious food in cafés and restaurants like Bad Farmers and C27, and buy all kinds of products from Lotte Elcube, before enjoying a quiet evening in their café on the rooftop – there are just so many things to do in Gangnam!

 The road got its reputation from the early 90s when people there used to trot alongside the street, clad in luxurious clothes and riding in foreign cars.